krave1986/fastify-cheetsheet/README.md

     // If return a string, it would be better to append '\n' to the end of the string in case
     // the server being accessed by command line tool to present a nice response which is
     // easily readable by human.

+    // Stream can also be returned by this handler.
+    // The behavior would be the same as passing a stream to `reply.send()`.
+    // Fastify will pipe the stream returned or passed to the HTTP response.
 }
 ```